Equity Commons is spearheading innovative approaches to increase empathy via cutting-edge technology.

 Dr. Grant attended Davidson College, where he obtained his Bachelor of Arts in Sociology while also being a member of the Division I soccer program.
 After graduation, Dr. Grant worked for the non-government organization Grassroot Soccer in South Africa.
 Dr. Grant later gained acceptance to Meharry Medical College where he graduated cum laude.

 Whitney A. White is the CEO and Co-Founder of Equity Commons.
-For over a decade, Whitney served as CEO of Afara Global, an innovation firm that guides startups, social enterprises, and corporate teams through the process of launching and scaling new products and services.
-Whitney is also the creator of Take Back Your Time , a coaching practice that helps high achievers cut through the noise of the million and one things on their plates and get on a clear path to achieving the goals that matter to them most.
+Additionally, Whitney is CEO of Afara Global, an innovation firm that guides startups, social enterprises, and corporate teams through the process of launching and scaling new products and services.
+Whitney is also the creator of Take Back Your Time, a coaching practice that helps high achievers cut through the noise of the million and one things on their plates and get on a clear path to achieving the goals that matter to them most.

 Whitney began her career in management consulting with Bain & Company, where her work spanned go-to-market strategy, merger integration, and cost reduction projects across a myriad of industries.
 Whitney later led business expansion, supply chain, and logistics teams for multibillion-dollar e-commerce company McMaster-Carr prior to leading fulfillment operations on the Washington, DC launch team for Google Express.